open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

   rather than per sample.
 - [OTEP
   4947](https://github.com/open-telemetry/opentelemetry-specification/blob/main/oteps/profiles/4947-thread-ctx.md)
-  defines the **Thread-Local Context Record** — a packed byte layout carrying trace ID, span ID, trace flags and indexed attributes — and the thread-local variable that points at it.
+  defines the **Thread-Local Context Record**, a packed byte layout carrying trace ID, span ID, trace flags and indexed attributes, as well as the thread-local variable that points at it.
 It surveys the major runtimes and lists Node.js among those it does not expect to support, with a section, "Alternative for Node.js support", promising a separate document.
 This is that document, adapted for this repository.

 Relevant code already in or arriving in this repository: